What it takes to create a gigafactory

-Here we look at the toil and trouble the project team has to endure on the treacherous road from announcement to delivery.
+Here we look at the toil and trouble the project team has to endure on the treacherous road from announcement to delivery of a Giga factory.

 No project gets to the big announcement stage without having a set of investors in place who have commitments from various partners to get the gigafactory off the ground.
 But verbal agreements are one thing.
 Achieving the various financing milestones is a far more significant challenge.

 First, there’s the need to seal a deal to ensure demand from a specific company for whatever the gigafactory plans to make — pouches, prisms, solid-state, etc. Then the financiers need to find the land on which to build their plant (more on that shortly).
 And, as much of this is a new technology, there’s often a need to invest in a pilot plant which needs to prove that the product the gigafactory is proposing to make can be made profitably —all before breaking ground on the main facility.

 These key milestones often take years of planning, with big teams of experienced financial experts and engineers thrashing out the finer details.

 Assuming the financing is agreed upon, the next task is to decide where this is all going to happen.
 Creating battery cells is energy-intensive.
 A regular, reliable and dedicated supply of electricity and water is crucial.
 Any breaks in the flow will affect the production schedule and could cost $millions.